arialpew/dufl/README.md

 - Env var supported but without expansion.
 - Webpack Bundle Analyzer is available to inspect bundle size.
 - Mono-repository with Lerna is supported.
+- Less configurable (for example, no "browserlist" in "package.json").
+- There's probably more minor difference.

 Internally, `Dufl` use theses packages :